Gungarlin River Campground, Daveys Hut, Kidmans Hut, and Mawsons Hut, Snowy Mountains, NSW, Australia

 Mawsons Hut to Valentine Hut

 Before returning the way we came, we took a day return trip across to Valentine Hut.
 So here's a brief description of that route.
-It is the first stage of the easiest way out in bad weather.

 There is no track.
 Walking from Mawsons Hut to Valentine Hut along the ridges would be very rocky and scrubby.
 Following Valentine Creek would be a long way round, boggy at first, and very rocky and scrubby at the end, where the creek runs in a narrow valley.

 The route we took was two hours each way but probably best; it is snowgrass a lot of the time.
-Heading west, cross the north-facing valley immediately adjacent to Mawson's Hut, then sidle around the north face of its western ridge, keeping above the bog and below the scrub.
+Heading west, cross the north-facing valley immediately adjacent to Mawsons Hut, then sidle around the north face of its western ridge, keeping above the bog and below the scrub.
 This brings you to a second, much larger north-facing valley.
 You need to get across or around that to a gap on its south-western side.
 Over that gap is a valley running west.
 Walk down that valley until just before it turns north and narrows, then exit to the west and push through a small amount of thick scrub until you emerge onto the fire trail a hundred metres or so above Valentine Hut.